massivecatapult/gamemaker-3d-io/README.md

    - Middle Mouse + Shift: pan the view
    - Middle Mouse + Ctrl/Mouse Wheel: zoom the view
    - Numpad 0: reset the position of the view
-   - M: load a new model for viewing
+   - M: load a new model for viewing (you will be asked to confirm the model format after selecting a file)
    - D: set the model to "demo mode", which will have it rotate around all axis
    - L: toggle lighting
+   - C: toggle culling
    - T: toggle texture
    - Escape: close the app

 ### Roadmap
 Plans for the continued development of this addon include:
-- Support for linelist output
+- ~~Support for linelist output~~
-- Support for pointlist output
+- ~~Support for pointlist output~~
 - Ability to disable some types of data in the output, such as normals and UV data
-- Additional options for viewing models in the example project, such as toggling culling or loading a custom preview texture
+- Additional options for viewing models in the example project, ~~such as toggling culling~~ or loading a custom preview texture
 - Cleanup pass on code in example project (since this code was co-opted from another project, there's still a little cruft leftover)